HactarCE/Nomic-Rules/README.md

 Players may submit proposals by posting their proposal to the #proposals game channel.

 The first proposal is numbered #1 and each subsequent proposal's number is increased by 1.
+Unless otherwise stated in the game rules, deleted proposals retain their number.

-A proposal can describe any number of actions that make changes to the game rules, or otherwise alter the game state.
+A proposal can describe any number of actions that make changes to the game rules or otherwise alter the game state.

 A proposal is either open or closed.
 When it is first submitted a proposal is open.
 A closed proposal is either passed or failed.
 When a player closes a proposal, they must either pass it or fail it.

 ### Voting on proposals

-Each player may cast one and only one vote on any given, open proposal.
+Each player may cast one vote on each open proposal.

 Players may vote for or against a proposal.
 Players may also explicitly abstain from voting.